umarhassan-mitodl/7.343-spring-2014/content/pages/syllabus.md

 Format
 ------

 We will meet for two hours each week.
 Students will be required to read two papers each week and be prepared to discuss them in class.
 Active participation will be expected during every class period.
 We will focus on the principles of experimental design, use of positive and negative control experiments, and interpretation of experimental data.
 The final 15 minutes of each class will consist of an introduction to the next week's topic.
-In week 6 we will visit the laboratory of [Professor Elly Nedivi](http://picower.mit.edu/elly-nedivi) in the [MIT Picower Institute of Learning and Memory](http://picower.mit.edu/).
+In week 6 we will visit the laboratory of {{% resource_link "0add25c2-33b0-48cc-9fb6-3f57f80d847e" "Professor Elly Nedivi" %}} in the {{% resource_link "9b96b61e-fe8e-48c9-b09f-d6cafe32b1f4" "MIT Picower Institute of Learning and Memory" %}}.
 We will tour the lab and discuss one of the lab's projects investigating the role of an activity-regulated gene called _cpg15_ in experience-dependent synaptic plasticity.

 Course Objectives
 -----------------